Computerwhz/CSSharp-WH-Invis/README.md

 ## Self Damage

-When enable for a player self damage means that a player will take damage every time they shoot and miss the enemy
+When enabled for a player self damage means that a player will take damage every time they shoot and miss the enemy

 All damage values can be edited in the config